Jonathan-Git-Hub-dev/JWT/README.md

     ]<br />
 ];<br /><br />

-Finally, the application can be run using the command
+Finally, the application can be run using the command:
 -	npm run dev
 <br />